Resources - Blog

 About the Survey

 The Amazon User Study was published in July 2016, documenting the habits of over 1,500 Amazon consumers in and out of Amazon.
 50% of the participants indicated that they were Prime members, and the results take into account their unique shopping behaviors and attitudes.
 Many of the questions focus specifically on what they are looking for when buying from third-party sellers.
+For more information on our most recent report, click the link below.

 Stay on top of the latest e-commerce and marketplace trends.